-Aunt Chloe is dedicated to the preservation of the black woman’s truth, as told through her own creative voice.
+Aunt Chloe is dedicated to preserving the black woman’s truth, as told through her creative voice.
 The journal pays homage to three different manifestations of that truth: Nobel laureate Toni Morrison, whose birth name is Chloe Wofford; Frances Ellen Watkins Harper’s persona “Aunt Chloe” who appears in a series of poems in Sketches of Southern Life; and, Chloe Henderson, a black domestic worker for Joel Chandler Harris (who rose to great prominence in the South for his adaptations—i.e., appropriations—of black American folklore, most notably the Uncle Remus tales).
-As its namesakes have been testament to the vital mission of honoring our experiences, knowledge, and wisdom, so will Aunt Chloe continue to be!
+As each of its namesakes has been a testament to the vital mission of honoring our experiences, knowledge, and wisdom, so will Aunt Chloe continue to be!

 Whether you’re already published or just beginning, Aunt Chloe wants to hear from you!